About bovine TB

 Under the Tuberculosis (Deer and Camelid) (England) Order 2014, suspicion of TB in live farmed or park deer (or any deer carcass including wild deer), must be notified to the local APHA Office.

-In England and Scotland, compensation for deer which are compulsorily slaughtered as TB reactors or a TB-affected animal is either £600, or 50% of its market value, whichever is less.
+In England, compensation for deer which are compulsorily slaughtered as TB reactors or a TB affected animal is:

 The Secretary of State has powers to enforce TB testing of any deer for disease control purposes at the keeper’s own expense.

 Lymph nodes may contain liquid pus – retropharyngeal, thoracic, hepatic and mesenteric most frequently affected.
-Lung lesions are causeous and white or cream in colour.
+Lung lesions are caseous (cheese like) and white or cream in colour.

 Post-mortem images of farmed deer (images include graphic content):

 A fallow deer infected with M.bovis with retropharyngeal lymph nodes containing cream coloured liquid (image source: APHA).

 Lung of a fallow deer with tuberculosis.
 Cream coloured liquid is exuding from the cut long surface (image source: APHA).

 This shows the hepatic lymph node of a fallow deer with tuberculosis and cream coloured purulent material is exuding from the cut surface (image source: APHA).

 Mesenteric lymph nodes of a fallow deer containing cream-coloured purulent material (image source: APHA).